MarianyFerreira/INE5404-POOII/README.md

-# INE5404-POOII
+Federal University of Santa Catarina

+Computer Science Course

-INE5404 - Object-Oriented Programming II
+INE5404 - Object-oriented programming II

-Repository related to exercises, tests and work of the practical part of the course INE5404 Object-Oriented Programming II.
+This repository contains exercises, tests and work practice of the discipline of Object-Oriented Programming II.